 Wyrley-Birch’s experiential marketing agency, TRO, have worked with businesses

-in a range of industries, from launching a multi-million nationwide sampling campaign for Lucozade and delivering major brand experiences for BMW at the BMW PGA Championship and Nissan at the UEFA Champions League Final, showing there are few limits to the types of rms interested in immersive marketing campaigns.
+in a range of industries to increase user experience, from launching a multi-million nationwide sampling campaign for Lucozade and delivering major brand experiences for BMW at the BMW PGA Championship and Nissan at the UEFA Champions League Final, showing there are few limits to the types of rms interested in immersive marketing campaigns.

 Internet browser extensions like AdBlock allow users to remove virtually all digital ads and modern cable boxes give viewers the ability to skip through TV adverts easily, with younger generations most likely to use these tools.
 Marketers and businesses have therefore quickly discovered the importance of delivering interactive experiences that go beyond traditional content, but Damian Ferrar, Executive Creative Director at brand experience agency Jack Morton Worldwide, believes the real challenge for brands is to keep up with rising consumer expectations and to go beyond simply meeting standard expectations.